pyannote/pyannote-database/README.md

 ### Speaker verification

-A speaker verification protocol can also be defined using `pyannote.database` configuration file using the `SpeakerVerification` task:
+A simple speaker verification protocol can be defined by adding a `trial` entry to a `SpeakerVerification` task:

   ```yaml
   Protocols: